whole-tale/whole-tale.github.io-old/index.md

 Whole Tale will enable researchers to examine, transform and then seamlessly republish research data that was used in an article.
-As a result, these "living articles "enable new discovery by allowing researchers to construct representations and syntheses of data.
+As a result, these "living articles" enable new discovery by allowing researchers to construct representations and syntheses of data.